gugabrgx/Hacktoberfest/README.md

+# Other languages
+To see this article in PT-BR access [PT-BR](README-PT-BR.md)

 # Hacktoberfest at Microsoft

-For all Hacktoberfest information please visit: https://aka.ms/hacktoberfest
+For all Hacktoberfest information please visit: [Hacktoberfest Microsoft](https://aka.ms/hacktoberfest)

 # How to participate
 1. **Find a project that looks interesting**.
-You can browse all our of repos on https://opensource.microsoft.com and filter by keyword, trending, stars, forks, tags, and more.
+You can browse all our of repos on [Microsoft Repos](https://opensource.microsoft.com) and filter by keyword, trending, stars, forks, tags, and more.
 2. Perhaps you already have a great idea for improving the project.
 If not, **browse the list of open issues**.
 My favorite tip: look for issues labeled help-wanted or good-first-issue.
 3. **Make a Pull Request** to improve the project’s code or documentation.
 4. **[Important]** Complete [this form](https://aka.ms/hacktoberfestshirt) to make sure we enter you in the challenge and register your participation.
 We’ll send instructions for receiving your shirt after Hacktoberfest ends.